Snowflake-Labs/schemachange/README.md

 # Display verbose debugging details during execution (the default is False)
 verbose: false

+# Execute Always First scripts which are executed before other script types (the default is False)
+always-first: false

 # Run schemachange in dry run mode (the default is False)
 dry-run: false